xHolland0/xHolland0/README.md

 - 🎮 3D Model and animator using **Blender**
 - 🌐 I build responsive websites and dashboards using **HTML**, **CSS**, and **JavaScript**
 - 📱 I develop mobile apps with **React Native**
-- 📦 Currently working on: **Cargor** – a stylized space-themed cargo management game!
+- 📦 Currently working on: **Cargor** – a stylized themed cargo management game!
 - 📍 Based in Turkey

 ---